Frankie Lymon's Tombstone Blues 5: The Wives

 “I’d have killed him, I was so angry,” Zola told Span.
 “But I couldn’t get my hands on him, couldn’t find him.”
 According to Elizabeth and several other witnesses, Frankie was back in New York telling them that his marriage to Zola had only been a publicity stunt.

-Frankie also had a bad year in 1966.
+Frankie had a very bad year in 1966.
 According to Paula Span’s story, he was arrested a least three times in New York for grand larceny or heroin possession, and the Selective Service, hungry for recruits as the war in Vietnam escalated, was after him.
-He was inducted into the Army in December 1966 and sent to Fort Gordon, Georgia.
+In lieu of sentencing, Frankie was allowed to undergo another rehab programAfter completing another rehab program and was inducted into the Army in December 1966.

-By the time Frankie Lymon was discharged a year later, he had married again.
-His bride was Emira Eagle, an educated, churchgoing elementary school teacher who lived with her family in nearby Augusta.
+Whie serving at Ft.
+Gordon in Georgia, Frankie married again.
+His bride was Emira Eagle, an elementary school teacher who lived with her family in nearby Augusta.
 According to Paula Span, her sister’s boyfriend introduced them, and soon after, Emira was cooking meals for Frankie and they were shopping for wedding rings.
 They were married in June 1967 at the Beulah Grove Baptist Church, with 50 members of Emira’s family in attendance and a reception afterward at the Capri Lounge.

 Zola Taylor Lymon, who was 50, had flown in from Los Angeles.
 Span wrote that she was conscious of her stardom and arrived at court daily in a limousine.
 Zola got to be pretty friendly with the first wife.
 (All three women used the surname Lymon in court documents at least part of the time.)
 Elizabeth, now 46, said she had been born again, but she still strove for glamor, her skirt fashionably above the knee, her fingernails long and orange.